-As noted in the Presentation changes section of the Introduction to this Results Announcement, the Group has simplified its financial reporting in First Half 2023 and is no longer reporting the non-AAS profit measures of cash earnings and cash earnings excluding Notable Items.
-Net profit after tax has been adopted as the Group's key performance measure for the Group and its segments for internal reporting to key decision makers.
-Consistent with that change, cash earnings and cash earnings excluding Notable Items will no longer be reported in the Group's profit announcements.
+As noted in the Presentation changes section of the Introduction to this Results Announcement, in First Half 2023 the Group ceased to report cash earnings and cash earnings excluding Notable Items for internal reporting to key decision makers.
 To assist in explaining the Group's financial performance, the Group will continue to report Notable Items which represent certain items that are not considered to be reflective of the Group's ongoing business performance.